Bitcoin-Monster/BTCMonster/doc/README.md

-Bitcoin Monster Core 0.12.1.4
+Banq Core 0.12.1
 =====================

-This is the official reference wallet for Bitcoin Monster digital currency and comprises the backbone of the Bitcoin Monster peer-to-peer network.
-You can [download Bitcoin Monster Core](https://www.bitcoinmonster.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Banq digital currency and comprises the backbone of the Banq peer-to-peer network.
+You can [download Banq Core](https://www.banq.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Monster on your native platform.
+The following are some helpful notes on how to run Banq on your native platform.

 ### Unix